-- You work for a for-profit company with religious objections to providing this coverage and your plan hasn’t renewed yet.
+- You work for a for-profit company with religious objections to providing this coverage and your plan is grandfathered.
 If you have any questions about this, contact our hotline at 1-866-745-5487 or CoverHer@nwlc.org.

 - You work for a non-profit organization or attend a college or university that is suing to stop the benefit.
 Some non-profit organizations that object to birth control coverage have filed lawsuits so that their employees or students don’t receive the benefit.
-In some cases, judges have said the organization does not have to provide the benefit while the lawsuit moves forward.
-If you work for one of these employers or attend one of these schools, that could be why you don’t have coverage of birth control without cost-sharing.
+These lawsuits are ongoing.
+However, the federal government has indicated that where it has information about the insurance company that would arrange to pay for birth control, it will notify the insurance company that it should ensure women can access birth control without out-of-pocket costs immediately.
 If you have any questions about whether your employer or school is allowed to do this, contact our hotline at 1-866-745-5487 or CoverHer@nwlc.org.

 - You are a student in a “self-funded” plan.
 A small number of universities are completely exempt from the health care law because their health insurance plans are “self-funded.”
 This means that these plans do not have to provide coverage of birth control without cost-sharing.
 Call your insurance company or contact a school administrator to find out if your student health plan is “self-funded.”
 If the plan is self-funded, unfortunately the health care law does not apply to your plan.

-If you do not fit into the above categories, are getting conflicting answers or confusing information, or need assistance, contact our hotline at 1-866-745-5487 or CoverHer@nwlc.org for free help or use our toolkit to appeal any co-pays or deductibles you’ve been charged and to demand compliance with the law.
+If you do not fit into the above categories, are getting conflicting answers or confusing information, or need assistance, contact our hotline at 1-866-745-5487 or CoverHer@nwlc.org for free help or visit www.CoverHer.org for information on how to appeal any co-pays or deductibles you’ve been charged and to demand compliance with the law.